-The draft net fishery operating in Tullaghan Bay, Bangor District, exploits stocks from the Owenmore, Owenduff and Carrowmore systems, Following a review of this fishery in 2012, the SSC determined that the main bulk of the catch was made within the estuaries of the individual rivers, so individual catch options were provided rather than a combined common embayment catch option as in previous years.
+The draft net fishery operating in Tullaghan Bay, Bangor District, exploits stocks from the Owenmore, Owenduff and Carrowmore systems, Following a review of this fishery in 2012, the SSCS determined that the main bulk of the catch was made within the estuaries of the individual rivers, so individual catch options were provided rather than a combined common embayment catch option as in previous years.
 There is a small overlapping fishery which takes some stock from each river but a local arrangement for the quota for this fishery was determined by IFI for 2013.
 For the 2015 SSCS advice, one of these river stocks, the Owenmore was below conservation limit and no TAC was provided for the Tullaghan bay fishery or the Owenmore river in 2015.
-The Owenduff river had a substantial surplus and a TAC was allocated to the Owenduff estuary in 2015.
-Up to 2010, these were the only such mixed stock fishery situations considered by the SSC, as in other instances there were more than three contributing stocks and/or one or all of the contributing rivers were failing to meet Conservation Limits or given the disproportionate size of the contributing stocks, a potential mixed stock fishery would pose a threat to the attainment of Conservation Limits immediately or in the future.
+This is also the case for the 2016 advice.
+The Owenduff river had a substantial surplus and a TAC was allocated to the Owenduff estuary in 2015 and 2016.

+Up to 2010, these were the only such mixed stock fishery situations where advice was provided by the SSCS as in other instances;

+- there were more than three contributing stocks - and/or one or all of the contributing rivers were failing to meet Conservation Limits - or given the disproportionate size of the contributing stocks, a potential mixed stock fishery would pose a threat to the attainment of Conservation Limits immediately or in the future.